antijob/neuro-parser/README.md

 and will send notifications there.
 If you want receive notifications only for some of existing categories use command ```/categ``` for bot settings.
 Also you can go to Django admin and check Bot section to explore channels that are saved.

+## Message Broadcasting Functionality

+This project includes a feature that allows administrators to broadcast messages to multiple channels via the Django admin panel.

+## How to Use

+### 1. Selecting Channels

+1. Navigate to the Django admin panel of your project.
+2. Open the list of channels (`Channel`).
+3. Select the channels to which you want to send a message.

+### 2. Using the Broadcast Function

+1. After selecting the channels, choose the action "Send message to selected channels" from the actions dropdown menu.
+2. Click the "Apply" button.
+3. On the new page, enter the message text and confirm the selected channels.
+4. Click the button to send the message.

+### 3. Message Handling

+- If no channels are selected, you will receive a warning "Channels not selected."
+- Upon successful sending, you will receive a message indicating the number of channels the message was sent to.
+- If an error occurs during sending, you will be notified in the admin panel.

 Thank you for your contributions to the Neural Parser project!